mklmfane/airbus-test/README.md

   }
  )
 }
-❶ Builds the appropriate Docker image by injecting the target environment settings

-❷ Packages the application in a Helm chart
+❶ Builds the appropriate Docker image by injecting the target environment settings ❷ Packages the application in a Helm chart

 The helm package command, as its name indicates, packages the chart directory into a chart archive (movies-marketplace-1.0.0.tgz).
 Finally, update the Push stage to use a parallel step as well, as shown in the following listing.

-Listing 11.21 Storing the Docker image in a private registry
+This is how to store the Docker image in a private registry

 stage('Push') {
  parallel(